AUSTRALIAN BUFFALO HUNTERS

 Q 2.
 NORTHERN TERRITORY - A Tropical Climate and Hunt Season ?

+Best Hunting Time in Northern Territory - June, July, August, September.
 The top 1/6th of Australia has a TROPICAL climate.
-Darwin is the main city in the northern tropics.
-The Northern Territory (NT) and Arnhem Land are hot all year, and its tropical rainy season is opposite to the rest of Australia.
-During Nov, Dec, Jan, Feb, March the Northern Territory will have tropical storms and (often daily) heavy rains, heat and high humidity, called the Wet Season.
+Darwin is the main city.
+The Northern Territory (NT) and Arnhem Land are hot all year, with a DRY season and a WET season.
+The tropical rains are at the opposite to the rest of Australia in the far south.
+During WET Season of Nov, Dec, Jan, Feb, March the Northern Territory will have tropical storms and (often daily) heavy rains, heat and high humidity.
 We ABH do not hunt in the Wet Season.
 Vegetation and grasses have incredible tall growth, rivers and creeks are regularly flooded, rain, humidity, bugs, and the ground is too boggy for vehicles to get into or around the hunt areas.

 Q 3.
-ARNHEM LAND - Information ?
+ARNHEM LAND HUNT CONCESSIONS - Information ?
 Do I need FLIGHTS ?

 Arnhem Land is then situated further to the East of Darwin, and is a massive wilderness area of almost 100,000sq km owned by Aboriginal Traditional Landowners.
 No farms, no fences, no development, just genuine wilderness.
 Some areas in Arnhem Land have very low numbers of Buffalo, and some areas have good numbers of Buffalo.
 Hunters need to book a 1 to 2 hour charter plane flight to reach the few hunting concessions.
 ABH seek the best charter plane prices for our hunters, we do not book or mark up the price.
 Often this flight cost is shared.
 Safari Hunt areas in Arnhem Land are managed by the Northern Land Council, a Licensed safari operator will organize your NLC hunting access permit.